 - UGA Graduate School application and application fee.

 - Select Athens Campus and Doctoral Degree Level.
 Select PhD, Psychology (PHD_PSCH).
 Select an intended area of emphasis -- Industrial-Organizational Psychology, Behavioral and Brain Sciences, or Clinical Psychology.

 - In the Graduate School application, you will be asked to provide:

 - Transcripts (unofficial) from each institution of higher education attended.
 Please see the Graduate School's instructions for submitting transcripts.

 - GRE scores (general test).
-Required for applications to the Clinical and Industrial-Organizational programs.
-Optional for applications to the Behavioral and Brain Sciences program.
+Required for applications to the Industrial-Organizational program.
+Optional for applications to the Clinical and Behavioral and Brain Sciences programs.
 Use institution code 5813 when submitting official scores.
-Policy updated July 1, 2021.
+Policy updated September 8, 2022.

 - Three letters of recommendation.
 List the names and e-mail addresses of three references within the Graduate School application.
 References will receive a link to access a secure page where they can submit recommendations electronically.